 Your options for getting from Bangkok to Kanchanaburi include train, bus, taxi and mini bus.
 Read on for more information on getting there, on hotels in Kanchanaburi and things to do in this fascinating, peaceful, part of Thailand.
 If you’d like to book a day trip or tour to Kanchanaburi from Bangkok, that is also possible, click through for details here.
 We took the Bangkok to Kanchanaburi train to spend a few days relaxing on the laid-back River Kwai, what a great train journey and what a beautiful place Kanchanaburi is.
 Also find out here, the only way to book transport to Kanchanaburi, online and in advance.

 Accommodation in Kanchanaburi includes guest houses, river rafts, hostels, resorts and hotels.
-We found prices good.
-Kanchanaburi is more affordable than Bangkok.
-Scroll further down for recommendations or: Find the best deal, compare prices, and read what other travelers have to say at TripAdvisor
+We found prices to be good.
+Kanchanaburi is cheaper than Bangkok.
+Scroll further down for a few recommendations.

 How to Get to Kanchanaburi From Bangkok